-A more effective approach to improve public health and longevity
+A more effective approach to improving public health and longevity

 The insights we’ve learned by studying calorie restriction has been invaluable for longevity research.
 It not only showed us how malleable lifespan is, but it gave us clues regarding important pathways and genes that may be implicated in longevity.
 And some of these have resulted in the formation of companies’ which have been aiming to mimic the effects of calorie restriction with small molecules.

 In the early 2000s, resveratrol was deemed a promising candidate for lifespan extension in humans because it was thought to activate sirtuins.
 A company named Sirtis was founded in 2004 by David Sinclair and Christoph Westphal, and eventually bought by GlaxoSmithKline for $720 Million, proving that there was significant interest in this area and companies recognized the potential of drugs which targeted aging.